India-Sweden Relations

 Several innovations including safety match, seat belt, zipper, ultrasound, pacemaker, tetra pack, telephone handset, skype have Swedish roots.

 India Sweden Trade and investment have grown rapidly in recent years.
-Trade in goods has increased from USD 3 billion (2016) to USD 5.5 billion (2022).
+Trade in goods has increased from USD 2.86 billion (2016) to USD 6.96 billion (2024).
+Sweden is the 22nd largest investor in India.
+According to DPIIT figures, the FDI equity inflows from April 2000 to December 2024 is 2.596 billion (0.36% out of total FDI Equity inflow).
 India is the 3rd largest trading partner for Sweden in Asia.
-The number of Swedish companies with business presence in India has increased from around 150 to around 260 in the last five years or so.
-The number of Indian companies with business presence has increased from around 50 to 75 over a similar period.
+The number of Swedish companies with business presence in India has increased to 280 in the last 7-8 years or so.
+The number of Indian companies with business presence has increased to 75 over a similar period.

 Swedish business presence in India dates back more than a hundred years (Ericsson, Swedish Match Co., SKF, ABB) and has concentrated especially in Pune since 1960s.
 The next wave of investment followed over the last two decades, which has further picked up in the past five years.